leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/display/overlays.rst

 --------

 Wireframe
-   Show the face edges overlay.
+   Displays the mesh's face edges, similar to :ref:`Wireframe Shading <3dview-shading-rendered>` but displays edges on top of existing shading.

-   Wireframe
+   The value slider adjusts which edges to display by only displaying wires on prominent edges.
-      Adjust the number of wires to display.
-1.0 means show all wires.
+   Lower values hide edges with angles close to 180 degrees while a value of 1 shows shows all wires.

 Face Orientation
    Show the face orientation overlay.
 In the face orientation overlay